tridnyabezedi/mp3metadata/README.md

 # mp3metadata
-Happy little tool for adding mp3 ID3 tags.
+Happy little tool for adding or modifying mp3 ID3 tags.

 I got tired of filling ID3 by copy-pasting same thing from filenames, so I made a thing that will do it for me.
 And after adding regular expressions this tool got the ability to fill tags for a whole album for one click.